-Released in 2005, this turn-based strategy video game allows players to build a civilization from scratch using limited resources.
+Released in 2005, Sid Meier’s Civilization 4 is a turn-based strategy video game that allows players to build a civilization from scratch using limited resources.
 The game is not exclusively about the American Revolution but features an American Revolution scenario.

 The game has five objectives to complete in order to win, which includes: